ArgonDesign/acov/README.md

 If you followed the advice in the previous section, you'll also need to pass the preprocessor flag `FUNC_COV` to switch coverage on.

-If you want to use the SystemVerilog backend (because you're using an expensive simulator and you don't want to trust the DPI code and `acov-report`), you'll also need to pass the preprocessor flag `ACOV_SV`.
+If you want to use the SystemVerilog backend because the simulator supports it, you'll also need to pass the preprocessor flag `ACOV_SV`.

 If you run your testbench multiple times with different inputs, you need to make sure they run in separate directories because the DPI